genekogan/ofxSecondWindow/README.md

 	secondWindow.begin();
 	// draw to second window here
 	secondWindow.end();

+See the example project's code for use of useful _setSize_ and _setPosition_ functions.

 You can make as many instances of ofxSecondWindow as you want to support multiple windows.